 Hydrilla, an extremely aggressive aquatic plant, was found in Cayuga Lake adjacent to Wells College in the Village of Aurora in the fall of 2016.
 If left unchecked, hydrilla will spread rapidly, forming into thick mats of vegetation, making swimming and boating impossible and affecting fish populations.
 The impact to the local economy can be significant.

-During the summer of 2017, the U.S. Army Corps of Engineers (USACE), Buffalo District, began a project aimed toward the eradication of hydrilla from this portion of Cayuga Lake.
-Last year’s treatment was successful in reducing the amount of hydrilla significantly.The USACE is continuing this project in 2018, and is expanding the treatment area compared to last year due to some additional patches found outside the previous treatment area.
-See map of 2018 treatment area (PDF).
+During the summer of 2017 and 2018, the U.S. Army Corps of Engineers (USACE), Buffalo District, began a project aimed toward the eradication of hydrilla from this portion of Cayuga Lake.
+This treatment was successful in reducing the amount of hydrilla significantly.The USACE is continuing this project in 2019, and is expanding the treatment area compared to last year due to some additional patches found outside the previous treatment area.
+See map of 2019 treatment area (PDF) .
 It is anticipated that the treatment during the summer months will continue for a number of years.

 National and local experts on Hydrilla agree that the use of herbicides is the best method to achieve eradication of Hydrilla.
-The USACE will apply fluridone in a slow release pellet form (trade name Sonar H4C) to treat the Hydrilla in the lake in the primary treatment zone.
-The primary lake treatment zone consists of an approximately 20-acre area along the shoreline of Cayuga Lake from the outlet of Little Creek to the Wells College Dock.
-Fluridone will also be applied in 2 smaller areas south of the primary treatment zone, and 1 small area north of the primary treatment zone.
+The USACE will apply fluridone in a slow release pellet form, trade name Sonar H4C, to treat the Hydrilla in the lake in the primary treatment zone.
+The primary lake treatment zone consists of an approximately 25-acre area along the shoreline of Cayuga Lake from the outlet of Paines Creek to south of the Wells College Dock.

 Komeen & Fluridone